jsnyders/STSTv4/README.md

 You don't need to build anything but if you want too...

 You need a JDK and ant to build it.
 Get the [source](https://github.com/jsnyders/STSTv4) and use ant to build.

+Starting with version 0.4.2, you can also use maven to build.
+When you update the version number in `build.properties`, run `ant version-number` to update the Java code and the `pom.xml` file.
+The ant build includes this task automatically.